jimmyvcr/nssc1-team07/EX3.md

 ## Experiment with Mechanical Structures

+### Double-Pendulum

+The Jupyter Notebook implentation for a Double-Pendulum can be found [HERE](mechsystem/mass_spring.ipynb).

 ### The Double-Pendulum on a chain

+The Jupyter Notebook implentation for a Double-Pendulum with a chain can be found [HERE](mechsystem/mass_spring_chain.ipynb).

 ### Complex Beam structures

+The Jupyter Notebook implentation for a more complex structure in the shape of a crane can be found [HERE](mechsystem/crane.ipynb).

 ### Double Pendulum with springs